Guiding Your Gifted Child

 Choosing a School

-Whether or not such options are available to you, as the new school year or semester approaches, find out if there's a teacher of your child's grade who would be much better with gifted kids than would the other teachers.
+Whether or not such options are available to you, as the new school year or semester approaches, find out if there's a teacher of your child's grade who would be much better with kids like yours than would the other teachers.
 If so, ask the principal or counselor if your child might be placed in that class.
 You'll be on safer ground if you couch it as, "I visited the classes my child might be in next year and it really seems that Ms. X would be the best fit for his needs.
 Might you be willing to place him there?"
 You can't request that too often but do it once or twice during your child's stint at that school and you can make a big difference in her education without undue effort.

 Skip a Grade or Four?